-The School of Interdisciplinary and Graduate Studies (SIGS) is pleased to announce the competition for University Fellowships for the 2014-2015 academic year.
+The School of Interdisciplinary and Graduate Studies (SIGS) is pleased to announce the competition for University Fellowships for the 2017-2018 academic year.
 University Fellowships will be awarded, pending availability of funds, to the most qualified new doctoral graduate students.
-These Fellowships include stipend, full tuition, and health insurance and are intended to help recruit high quality doctoral students.
+These Fellowships include stipend, full tuition, and health insurance and are intended to help recruit high-quality doctoral students.

 Self-nomination by student candidates will not be accepted.
 The department or program chair must endorse all nominations after an appropriate faculty committee has reviewed candidates.
-This year we are moving the nomination process to an electronic form.
-Graduate programs must submit the dossiers for nominated students via the web-form at http://graduate.louisville.edu/forms/fellowship-nomination-form
+Graduate programs must submit the dossiers for nominated students via the web form http://louisville.edu/graduate/forms/university-fellowship-nomination-form

-School of Medicine graduate programs should submit their nominations to IPIBS, c/o Dr. Tom Geoghegan, School of Medicine.
-Graduate Programs in the Speed School of Engineering should submit their nominations to the Grosscurth Fellowship Committee, c/o Dr. Mike Day, Speed School of Engineering.
+School of Medicine graduate programs should submit their nominations to IPIBS, c/o Dr. Russell Salter, School of Medicine.
+Graduate Programs in the Speed School of Engineering should submit their nominations to the Grosscurth Fellowship Committee, c/o Dr. Gail DePuy, Speed School of Engineering.

-Deadline for submission of nomination materials is February 3, 2014.
+Deadline for submission of nomination materials is February 6, 2017.
 An initial round of awards will be made by the middle of February.
-However, awards to qualified students will continue as long as funds are available, so nominations will be accepted after February 4th as well.
-Programs are reminded that UofL is a signatory to the Council of Graduate Schools “Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants”, and that students may not be compelled to accept scholarship offers prior to April 15, 2013.
+However, awards to qualified students will continue as long as funds are available, so nominations will be accepted after February 5 as well.
+Programs are reminded that UofL is a signatory to the Council of Graduate Schools “Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants,” and that students may not be compelled to accept scholarship offers prior to April 15, 2017.

 The dossier should contain the following information: